Right of Way Rules for Boating

 As a power-driven vessel, you must give way to all the other categories above.
 If you are converging on another powered boat, either head-on or astern, the right-of-way rules mentioned earlier apply.

-A few more unique situations that the Coast Guard doesn’t include on their simplified list are:
+A few more unique situations that the USCG doesn’t include on their simplified list are:

-• – Always take the stern of large commercial tankers and container ships in the ocean, and never try to cross in front of them.
-While it may look like they’re not moving, they can be running at over 20 knots.
+• Always take the stern of large commercial tankers and container ships in the ocean and never try to cross in front of them.

-• – Any boat under 65 feet is obligated to steer clear of larger, less maneuverable vessels.
+• Any boat under 65 feet must steer clear of larger, less maneuverable vessels.

 It’s important to maintain a proper lookout at all times when operating your vessel.
 If your boat is small enough, you may be able to keep track of everything by yourself.
 If you have a larger boat, you’ll probably want some help from a friend onboard — especially when leaving the dock or landing.
 Having an extra set of eyes is helpful to any captain, no matter how seasoned.